Published Updated By

 • No recording.
 Like Shottr, Xnapper is static screenshots only.

 • Partial redaction only.
-Xnapper covers emails, credit cards, and API keys but misses phone numbers, names, addresses, URLs, avatars, and national IDs.
-If you need broader coverage, it falls short.
+Xnapper covers emails, credit cards, IP addresses, and API keys but does not advertise the broader set of phone numbers, names, addresses, URLs, avatars, and national IDs that ScreenLeX targets.

-ScreenLeX is built around two capabilities that no other tool in this comparison offers: comprehensive automatic redaction and OCR-powered screenshot translation.
-It also includes auto-framing for clean, shareable screenshots, annotation tools, pinned floating previews, and labels/watermarks.
+ScreenLeX combines three capabilities no other tool in this comparison offers together: comprehensive automatic redaction, polished auto-framing, and OCR-powered in-image translation.
+It also includes annotation tools, pinned floating previews, and labels/watermarks.
 If you're looking for a screenshot privacy workflow on Mac, ScreenLeX is the only tool here that addresses it as a first-class feature.

 Strengths